appbaseio/reactivesearch/content/docs/reactivesearch/vue/list/MultiDropdownList.md

     show count of number of occurences besides an item.
 Defaults to `true`.
 -   **showSearch** `Boolean` [optional] whether to show a searchbox to filter the list items locally.
 Defaults to false.
--   **renderItem** `Function|scoped-slot` [optional]
+-   **renderItem** `Function|slot-scope` [optional]
-    customize the rendered list via a function or scoped-slot which receives the item label, count and isChecked & expects a JSX or String back.
+    customize the rendered list via a function or slot-scope which receives the item label, count and isChecked & expects a JSX or String back.
 For example:

 ```js
     renderItem={({ label, count }) => (